Alishakhov/frontend-nanodegree-arcade-game/README.md

 For detailed instructions on how to get started, check out this [guide](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true).

 ## How to install the game

-Go to github.com and fork the folder to your computer and you can make changes or add more features to game on your own.
+Go to github.com and fork the folder to your computer

 ## How to play the game